Genialmanos/QRS_Detector/README.md

 ## Quality control and performances

 [This algorithm uses a benchmark previously made by Aura.](https://github.com/ecg-tools/benchmark-qrs-detectors) It compares different public libraries in terms of accuracy on 5 public datasets.
 This algorithm achieves better results in terms of accuracy, as well as efficiency.
 Compared with the best of the algorithms tested, this algorithm achieves better results with an average time 5 times shorter.
-TODO
+[More details here.](README2.md)

 ## References